thisguyistotallyben/hamtheman/README.md

 # hamtheman
 HamTheMan (htm) is a Discord bot for various ham radio related things

+## Status
+As of April 18, 2020, this bot is in a nearly complete state of rewrite number 3, official version 2, probably.
+Hopefully, this will very soon be pushed to master

 ## Getting started
 Make sure you are running Python 3.6 or higher.

 ### Discord
-You need discord.py: `pip3 install -U discord.py`
+You need discord.py: `pip3 install discord.py` or `pip3 install -U discord.py`

 ### API Keys
 You then need an API key for your bot (https://discordapp.com/developers/applications/) and an account with HamQTH (https://hamqth.com).

-Place the API key in a file called `discord.txt` and your callsign and password (each on a new line) in a file called `hamqth-login.txt`.
+### Setup
+Setup is pretty simple.
+You need to copy/rename the file `config_default.json` to `config.json` and fill in the information inside.

+See the API keys section above for the fields `discord key` and `hamqth`.

+The accent color is the hex code of the color that highlights embeds.

+The `owner id` field is for you.
+Find your Discord user id (a long number, not your username#0000) and put it here.